renandecarlo/tutsplus-downloader/README.md

 ## Options ##
 **showSeasonAndEpisode**

-Includes numerical identification on the beginning of the downloaded video file, such as *"S01E02 - ..."*.
+Includes numerical identification at the beginning of the downloaded video file, such as *"S01E02 - ..."*.

 > Values: `true` or `false`